 For this couple's engagement portrait, we started out in the French Quarter.

-Though the bridge is now used exclusively for pedestrians, up until the 1970s it accommodated vehicular traffic as well (though just one lane shared for both directions, so cars on each side would have had to wait their turn to cross).
+Though the bridge is now used exclusively for pedestrians, as hard as it is to believe, up until the 1970s it accommodated vehicular traffic as well, though being so narrow, it was just one lane shared for both directions, so cars on each side would have had to wait their turn to cross.
 Originally the bridge could be hand-cranked open for boat traffic to pass, back in the day when Bayou St. John was part of the Carondelet Canal (later known as the Old Basin Canal), a commercial waterway that linked the Lake Pontchartrain to the French Quarter.
 But once that canal was closed and filled in during the 1930s (creating what is now known as the Lafitte Greenway), there was no longer a need for the bridge to be swiveled open, so that functionality was removed during a renovation.

 Interestingly, the bridge's location is not where it was originally built.
 A footbridge crossed the bayou at this spot until the early 1900s, and the current bridge was actually located at nearby Esplanade Ave.
 The bridge at that time even had streetcar tracks!
 But increased traffic at that crossing prompted the decision to build a larger and stronger bridge there, and it was further decided to move the existing bridge up the bayou to its present location of Harding Street, which was accomplished by floating it on barges.